Street names in Barcelona: Second Republic

-The fall of the dictatorship of Primo de Rivera led to several changes even before the arrival of the Republic: on February 4, 1931, during the so-called Dictablanda ("soft dictatorship") of General Dámaso Berenguer, Councilman Martí Esteve proposed a series of initiatives to modify streets of the dictatorship: disappearance of military names, return to the previous name of several streets, recovery of the name proposed by Sarriá to several streets and changed by the dictatorship, and return to the Catalan version of several badly Castilianized streets.
-Two squares and an avenue that still had no name were also baptized: the one located in front of El Molino, called Blasco Ibáñez; the one popularly known as Cinc d'Oros, dedicated to Pi i Margall (currently Plaza de Juan Carlos I); and the avenue also popularly called Diagonal del Ferrocarril, which became the Generalitat's avenue (currently Avenida de Roma).
+The fall of the dictatorship of Primo de Rivera led to several changes even before the arrival of the Republic: on February 4, 1931, during the so-called Dictablanda ("soft dictatorship") of General Dámaso Berenguer, Councilman Martí Esteve proposed a series of initiatives to modify streets of the dictatorship: disappearance of military names, return to the previous name of several streets, recovery of the name proposed by Sarrià to several streets and changed by the dictatorship, and return to the Catalan version of several badly Castilianized streets.
+Two squares and an avenue that still had no name were also baptized: the one located in front of El Molino, called Blasco Ibáñez; the one popularly known as Cinc d'Oros, dedicated to Pi i Margall (currently Plaça del Cinc d'Oros); and the avenue also popularly called Diagonal del Ferrocarril, which became the Generalitat's avenue (currently Avinguda de Roma).

-With the advent of the Second Republic on April 14, 1931, the streets were once again changed from Castilian to Catalan — which was not fully reflected on the plaques, as it was a slow and costly process — and numerous street names were changed.
-The new consistory, presided over by Jaume Aiguadé, took up the proposals made months earlier by Esteve, to which it added a hundred more changes, which it approved on August 26, 1931.
+With the advent of the Second Spanish Republic on April 14, 1931, the streets were once again changed from Castilian to Catalan — which was not fully reflected on the plaques, as it was a slow and costly process — and numerous street names were changed.
+The new consistory, presided over by Jaume Aiguader, took up the proposals made months earlier by Esteve, to which it added a hundred more changes, which it approved on August 26, 1931.
 Most of the changes of the dictatorship were reversed, especially those of the military and royalty and nobility, although those that were acceptable to the new regime were respected.

-Some of the most significant changes were: Avenida de Alfonso XIII (Diagonal) to Catorze de Abril, Plaça de San Jaime to Plaza de la República, Plaza Real to Francesc Macià, Calle Princesa to Pablo Iglesias, Calle Fernando to Fivaller, Conde del Asalto to Nueva de la Rambla, Marqués del Duero to Francesc Layret, María Victoria to Victòria Republicana, Cuarenta Metros to Carles Marx (now Vía Julia), Salón de San Juan to Fermín Galán, Passeig de Sant Joan to García Hernández (Diagonal-Gràcia section), Santísima Trinidad del Monte to Héroes Republicanos de Sarriá, and Marqués de la Argentera to Eduard Maristany — a curious change, because it was the same person.
+Some of the most significant changes were: Avenida de Alfonso XIII (Diagonal) to Avinguda del Catorze d'Abril, Plaça de Sant Jaume to Plaça de la República, Plaça Reial to Plaça de Francesc Macià, Calle Princesa to Carrer de Pablo Iglesias, Calle Fernando to Carrer de Fivaller, Conde del Asalto to Carrer Nou de la Rambla, Marqués del Duero to Francesc Layret, María Victoria to Victòria Republicana, Cuarenta Metros to Carles Marx (now Vía Julia), Salón de San Juan to Fermín Galán, Passeig de Sant Joan to García Hernández (Diagonal-Gràcia section), Santísima Trinidad del Monte to Herois Republicans de Sarrià, and Marqués de l'Argentera to Eduard Maristany — a curious change, because it was the same person.
 Streets were also dedicated to Salvador Seguí, Francisco Ferrer y Guardia, Pau Sabater, Prats de Molló, Santiago Rusiñol, Anselm Turmeda, and Bernat Metge.